OpenNews/srccon/_transcripts_archive/2016/SRCCON2016-thursday-welcome.md

----
-layout: 2015_layout
-title: Session Transcripts
-subtitle: A live transcription team captured the SRCCON sessions that were most conducive to a written record—about half the sessions, in all.
-section: docs
-sub-section: interior
-background: remote
----
-# Welcome to SRCCON 2016!
+Welcome to SRCCON 2016!
+Session facilitator(s): OpenNews Staff

-### Day & Time: Thursday, 9:45am
+Day & Time: Thursday, 9:45am

-### Room: Commons
+Room: Commons

 DAN: Hello!
 This is very low.
 Yes, I do.
 Hey, everyone.
 I'm Dan.
 And welcome to Portland, and welcome to SRCCON!